-As for the nature of codes (binary vectors), there are optimizations that may still be performed to our basic method.
-The technique known as code modulation (explained in detail in Aït-Kaci et al. (1989)) can take advantage of a taxonomy's specific shape to minimize drastically code space.
-This makes so-modulated bit-vector encoding very scalable as explained in (Aït-Kaci et al. 1989).
+There are several optimizations that may still be performed to our basic method.
+The technique known as code modulation (explained in detail in [1]) can take advantage of a taxonomy's specific shape to minimize drastically code space.
+This makes so-modulated bit-vector encoding very scalable as explained in [1].
 Indeed, modulated encoding reduced code size to a logarithmic function of non-modulated encoding.
 Code modulation being independent of the encoding technique, it can be applied to any method.
 Each module can in fact use different encoding methods each adapted to its specific topology.
 It can thus be used recursively (i.e., one can modulate a module) with the encoding technique most appropriate to the topology of the module being encoded.

-Another optimization to minimize classification time could be to perform lazy encoding.24 In other words, one could only encode the sorts relevant to a query and cache intermediate results.
+Another optimization to minimize classification time could be to perform lazy encoding.28 In other words, one could only encode the sorts relevant to a query and cache intermediate results.
 The price to pay would be at query time, although only the first time a subset of the concepts it involves are used.